Best Baked Chicken Thighs

 - Rub the seasoning on both sides of the chicken, both on top of the skin and under the skin.
 You want the tasty rub to be all over the chicken for the best flavor.

 - Bake your chicken on a rimmed sheet pan that you’ve lined with foil or parchment paper.
-The chicken will release some of its natural juices as it bakes, and you don’t want the juices running all over your oven.
 Lining the baking sheet makes for very easy clean up.
 If you plan to broil your chicken at the end for an extra crispy crust, don’t use parchment paper since it cannot go under the broiler.
+If you don’t have a rimmed baking sheet, you can use a baking dish, such as a 13×9-inch glass baking dish.
+(You don’t need to use foil or parchment paper in a glass dish, and do not put it under the broiler.)

-- Bake chicken thighs skin-side-up and do not flip or move the chicken as it bakes to get that crispy crust on top.
+- Bake chicken thighs skin-side-up and do not flip or move the chicken as it bakes.

-- Cook your chicken until it reaches an internal temperature of 165 degrees F. Then let it rest on the pan for 5 minutes to allow the juices to redistribute before serving.
+- Cook your chicken until it reaches an internal temperature of 165° F. Then let it rest on the pan for 5 minutes to allow the juices to redistribute before serving.

-These easy crispy baked chicken thighs are one of my family’s favorite dinners and I make them often for a quick weeknight meal.
+These oven baked chicken thighs are one of my family’s favorite dinners and I make them often for a quick weeknight meal.
 I hope you enjoy them as much as we do!

 - 2 teaspoons paprika